WickedFlame/MeasureMap/docs/profiling.md

         var iteration = ctx.Get<int>(ContextKeys.Iteration);
     });
 ```

 ### Passing a return value to the next Task
-Define a datatype that is returned from a Task and is passed to the next Task iteration
+Define a datatype that is returned from a Task and is passed to the task in the next iteration.
 ```csharp
 ProfilerSession.StartSession()
     .Task<int>(i =>